Skip to main content

 If you fail to follow any of these rules, the repercussions could be severe.

-You may lose the right to withhold any portion of the deposit, and be made to pay the tenant reasonable court and attorney fees.
+You may lose the right to withhold any portion of the deposit, and be made to cover the tenant's reasonable court and attorney fees.

 Conclusion

-As a landlord in Virginia, observing these rules is key to becoming successful.
+As a landlord in Virginia, observing the Virginia landlord tenant law is key to becoming successful.
 Keeping up can become arduous, especially if you’re an out-of-state investor or have a full-time job.

 Our focus is on residential, commercial, and multi-family properties.
 Get in touch today to learn more!